BSMediaGroup/StreamSuites/README.md

 ### SSE 204 responses explained

-- A 204 response with `content-type=text/html` indicates the SSE request did not meet Rumble's session requirements.
-This occurs when cookies are stale or missing, when headers are incomplete, or when the Referer does not match the watch URL.
-Ensuring the SSE client uses the browser-derived cookies and headers restores the expected `text/event-stream` 200 response.
-When a 204 is received, the runtime now marks SSE as unavailable and downgrades to the livestream API polling ingest path instead of retrying forever.
+- A 204 response with `content-type=text/html` often means the server is not ready to emit events yet.
+The runtime now treats these as keepalives rather than failures and holds the connection without exponential backoff.
+Only repeated non-SSE responses or stream errors trigger a downgrade to the DOM mutation ingest path.

 ### Known limitations

-- Rumble SSE availability is environment-dependent; HTTP 204 responses disable SSE for the session and ingestion continues via polling only.
+- Rumble SSE availability is environment-dependent; repeated non-SSE responses will trigger a downgrade to DOM mutation ingest while HTTP 204 responses are treated as keepalives.
 - A logged-in Rumble profile is still required in the persistent Playwright context before runtime start.
 - DOM chat sending requires the chat iframe (`#chat-message-text-input` and `button.chat--send`) to be present; if Rumble ships DOM changes, selectors may need to be updated before send succeeds.
+- Baseline cutoffs prefer DOM-visible timestamps; if both DOM and the livestream API are unreachable, the worker falls back to `now()` without crashing and keeps ingest mode stateful.
+- APIRequestContext is intentionally avoided during ingest to prevent TLS/X509 crashes and cross-talk with the Playwright automation session; HTTP calls use isolated `httpx` clients with browser-derived cookies/headers instead.

 ## Project Status